programming-liftoff/docker-playground/README.md

 ## Getting Started
 1) Clone the repository with `git clone https://github.com/programming-liftoff/docker-playground.git`
 2) cd into the directory by typing `cd docker-playground/`
-3) Build the image by typing `docker-compose build`
+3) Build the image by typing `docker build -t playground:latest .`
 4) Start a bash shell in the container by typing `docker run --rm -it playground`

 ## Additional Notes